 There are categories of property which are exempt from Council Tax.
 These are:

 - Unoccupied and unfurnished properties (maximum exemption of six months from the date the property became unfurnished)

 - Unoccupied new properties (maximum exemption of six months from the date the property was completed)

-- Unoccupied property where the householder is in hospital, a nursing home, or in residential care on a long term basis, or providing care, or is in prison
+- Unoccupied property where the last occupant is the liable person and is in hospital, a nursing home, or in residential care on a long term basis, or providing care, or is in prison

 - Unoccupied property which is undergoing major repair work or structural alteration (up to a maximum of twelve months from last occupation date)